 For example, if you plot the locations of all your customers as a heat map, you can quickly see where there are pockets of low or high number of customers.

-ZeeMaps provides support for a heat map in both the interactive and print versions.
-Currently we look at the frequency, or number of points at a given location, to determine the density.
+ZeeMaps provides support for a these maps in both the interactive and print versions.
+Currently, we look at the frequency, or number of points at a given location, to determine the density.
 Over time we’ll extend this to allow for the density value to be determined through one of the the marker fields.

-When combined with the Zip Code Finder tool in ZeeMaps, this can be a great way to quickly determine the zip codes with high density of points on a map.
+Notice, you can combine this feature with the Zip Code Finder tool in ZeeMaps.
+Finally, a great way to quickly determine the zip codes with high density of points on a map!

 We can also get an image of the same map, using the menu item Print or Share -> PDF/PNG Image.
 In the resulting dialog, we check the option for “Heat Map” for the pin style.